SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ### Age

-!!! question "What are the distribution of Ages?"
+!!! question "What are the distribution of ages?"

 !!! success "Solution"
     There's significant variation in the frequency of ages, with a majority of users falling within the 50-79 age range.